 Many voices will compete for your attention when trying to decide on your major.
 Choose your influences carefully.
 Your best choice of major may not be where your highest grades have been earned; it may not align with the career you’ve envisioned; it may not be something you had heard of before Georgetown.
 Our advice is to focus on the questions.
 How do these different disciplines approach the world?
 What kinds of questions are asked, and what kinds of evidence are required?
 Sociologists often study the same things as historians, but they ask their questions differently, and expect their results to look and feel different.
 We’d also ask: Do you prefer tests or papers?
 Do you prefer concrete answers or coffee-fueled arguments that don’t end?
 Don’t be afraid to talk it out —your deans want to help you make these decisions.

-Following at least one full academic year of enrollment in the undergraduate school (College, SFS, MSB, or NHS) to which they were admitted, students are eligible to apply to transfer to one of the other three undergraduate schools.
+Following at least one full academic year of enrollment in the undergraduate school (College, SFS, MSB, School of Nursing, or School of Health) to which they were admitted, students are eligible to apply to transfer to one of the other three undergraduate schools.
 Internal transfer applications are available through each school’s Dean’s Office and are due on the last day of classes in a given semester.
 To begin the process, schedule a meeting with your academic advisor in your current school to discuss the pros and cons of an internal transfer and to make sure you understand policies and procedures.
-Link to form.

 Students are motivated to apply for internal transfer for a variety of reasons.
 The best reasons include a genuine, perhaps newly developed or discovered curricular interest that can be best satisfied by the curriculum in a different undergraduate school.
 For example, a student in the MSB could stumble upon a strong interest in psychology while taking psychology electives as a first year student and could decide that she would be happier and more fulfilled majoring in psychology.